6 July 2012

 Delivering a great liberal arts and science education also requires open spaces that provide opportunities for students to explore their interests in the sciences, history, literature, and the arts.
 To create this environment, Yale-NUS’ campus design will include spaces that reflect the openness, energy and optimism of the College’s curriculum.

-The central Campus Green with six heritage trees and an eco-pond will encourage studentinquiry and exploration beyond the classroom and promote social interactions and outdoor activities.
+The central Campus Green with six heritage trees and an eco-pond will encourage student inquiry and exploration beyond the classroom and promote social interactions and outdoor activities.
 A total of 30 Sky Gardens will allow students to share a common space in a high-rise ‘neighbourhood’ with a view of the urban skyline, reminiscent of skyscrapers in Asia.
-With dining commons unique to each residential college, students and faculty will also be able to socialize and extend their conversation beyond the classroom during mealtimes.
+With dining commons unique to each residential college, students and faculty will also be able to socialise and extend their conversation beyond the classroom during mealtimes.
 Each residential college will also feature a “buttery”, a casual lounge space offering light fare or informal food managed by fellow students.

 The first batch of Yale-NUS students will commence classes from August 2013.
 The College will be at NUS’ University Town (UTown) before the new campus officially opens in 2015.
 Yale-NUS’ location on the same site as NUS UTown is expected to provide opportunities for students at Yale-NUS to interact with the wider NUS community in co-curricular, sports, the arts and other social settings.